On the history of job security

 Law provides scope

 No, the regulation also offers certain possibilities here.
-If the number of employees does not exceed nine persons, a common use of the sanitary facilities may be allowed - provided that the usage can be separated by gender.
+If the number of employees does not exceed nine, a common use of the sanitary facilities may be allowed - provided that the usage can be separated by gender.

 Another sensitive issue is accessibility.
 Not every company can produce these easily.
 Even workplaces in the office must meet certain security requirements.
 In addition, it is also about the right conditions such as the ambient temperature or break rooms.